 (f) Ignore it because it is a False Negative Thought.

 The best answer is (d).
 Forget it.
 This kind of incident will be forgotten in a few hours.
-By taking this incident to a higher level will cement the negative encounter in your memory.
+Taking this incident to a higher level will cement the negative encounter in your memory.

 Easy Exercise 2.
 Helen is constantly on social media.
-She posts a statement that her friend Sally told her that she is going to have her eyebrows darkened with a tattoo.
-Sally is upset that others will know she’s geeting a tattoo.
-She immediately blocks Helen access to her posts and refuses to return her texts.
+She posts a statement that her friend Sally told her that she will have her eyebrows darkened with a tattoo.
+Sally is upset that others will know she’s getting a tattoo.
+She immediately blocks Helen’s access to her posts and refuses to return her texts.
 Helen regrets what she did.
 What should Helen do?
-If there are multiple answers put them in the preferred order?
+If there are multiple answers, put them in the preferred order.